ipshitag/Natural-Language-Processing/README.md

 Created: May 11, 2021 10:42 AM

 # What is Natural Language Processing?
+In the broadest sense, we can say that natural processing is the *synthesising* and *processing* of human languages.
+NLP ranges from simple pattern making using regular expressions to deep neural nets trying to translate languages.

 # Basic Text Processing

 One of the most fundamental tools for text processing is, **Regular Expression**.
-Regular expression is a formal language for specifying text strings.
+A regular expression is a formal language for specifying text strings.

 To segment sentences, we can use **. ? !** etc. But, !, ? are relatively more ambiguous than a period,

-Periods are relatively ambiguous, because a period can be
+Periods are relatively ambiguous because a period can be

 - sentence boundary
 - abbreviations like Dr.

 - Number like 76.87

-To segment a sentence we can build a binary classifier which will
+To segment a sentence we can build a binary classifier that will

 - Look at "."
 - Decides whether it is EndOfSentence/NotEndOfSentence
-- Classifiers → hand written rules, regex or through machine learning
+- Classifiers → handwritten rules, regex or through machine learning

 A simple decision tree to predict EOS: